-Section 43 - Derivatives transacted on a derivatives trading facility where the identity of the derivatives party is unknown

-Where a derivatives dealer enters into a transaction with a derivatives party on a derivatives trading facility or an analogous regulated platform or trading venue (i.e., a trading facility referred to and regulated as a swap execution facility under CFTC rules or a multilateral trading facility under E.U. rules and regulated in Canada as an exempt exchange), in certain limited circumstances, it may not be possible for the derivatives dealer to establish the identity of the derivatives party prior to entering into the transaction because of rules or regulations that prohibit such regulated marketplace from disclosing the identity of a counterparty prior to entering into the derivative.
-This exemption is intended to address this practical limitation that results from those regulations - it is not intended to have broad use by any derivatives dealer outside this narrow context.
-We understand that such a trading facility would perform know-your-derivatives party diligence prior to accepting a derivatives party for trading on the platform, as well as provide trade confirmation to each counterparty to a transaction; accordingly, this section of the Instrument includes an exemption for the derivatives dealer in these circumstances, as well as other pretransaction level requirements that cannot be fulfilled due to the fact that the identity of the derivatives party is unknown at the time the transaction is executed.
+Section 43 - Derivatives transacted on a derivatives trading facility where the identity of the derivatives party is unknown may not be possible for the derivatives dealer to establish the identity of the derivatives party prior to entering into the transaction because of rules or regulations that prohibit such regulated marketplace from disclosing the identity of a counterparty prior to entering into the derivative.
+This exemption is intended to address this practical limitation that results from those regulations it is not intended to have broad use by any derivatives dealer outside this narrow context.
+We understand that such a trading facility would perform know-your-derivatives party diligence prior to accepting a derivatives party for trading on the platform, as well as provide trade confirmation to each counterparty to a transaction; accordingly, this section of the Instrument includes an exemption for the derivatives dealer in these circumstances, as well as other pre-transaction level requirements that cannot be fulfilled due to the fact that the identity of the derivatives party is unknown at the time the transaction is executed.